- Thrill Scale (0=Wimpy!, 10=Yikes!): 4.5

 Save money and time.
 Get Universal Orlando tickets in advance of your visit.
 Buy Discounted Tickets Online, Direct from Universal Orlando.

-Will you be able to handle The Simpsons Ride?
+Will you be able to handle it?

 As a motion simulator, The Simpsons Ride syncs the action of its eight-passenger vehicles with wild animated footage.
 Although scenes include freefalling from nosebleed heights and mid-air collisions, the vehicles never actually move more than a few inches in any direction.
 If you can handle Star Tours at the Disney parks, you'll be able to handle The Simpsons.
 If you want see what the concept is about with a more toned-down simulator attraction, try Universal's Despicable Me Minion Mayhem ride first.